 February 12, 2017 ~ Singer Al Jarreau passed away in Los Angeles, California, USA ~ Studied psychology.
 Sang nightclubs from the late 1960s onwards.
 Appeared on Saturday Night Live on Valentine's Day 1976.
 His debut album, We Got By, followed shortly thereafter and catapulted him to international fame.
 Over the years Jarreau has won seven Grammys and was nominated a dozen times more.
 Dubbed the “Acrobat of Skat” for his unique vocal technique, showcased on songs such as Roof Garden.
 Jarreau has performed with artists such as Joe Sample, Chick Corea, Gregor Praecht, Miles Davis, George Duke, David Sanborn, Rick Braun, and George Benson ~ Jarreau was born in 1940

-February 12, 2016 ~ Composer, arranger, conductor George Tipton passed away ~ Best known for his work with Harry Nilsson, working as an arranger and conductor on Nilsson's albums from 1967 through 1971 including on the hit Everybody's Talking, and his numerous work for TV such as the themes for the series Soap and Empty Nest.
-Has also arranged and conducted for pop artists such as Jan & Dean, the Sunshine Company, José Feliciano (Light My Fire), and others ~ Tipton was born in 1932
+February 12, 2016 ~ Conductor, arranger, composer George Tipton, full name George Aliceson Tipton, passed away ~ Best known for his work with Harry Nilsson, working as an arranger and conductor on Nilsson's albums from 1967 through 1971 including on the hit Everybody's Talking.
+Tipton is also known for his work for film and TV including for the series Soap and Empty Nest, and has arranged and conducted for pop artists such as Jan & Dean, José Feliciano (Light My Fire), and the Sunshine Company ~ Tipton was born in 1932

 February 12, 2015 ~ Stephen John Harrington, commonly known as singer, songwriter Steve Strange, passed away in Sharm-el-Sheikh, Egypt ~ Helped usher in the New Romantic genre.
 Fronted new wave group Visage, teaming up with Rusty Egan, Midge Ure, Billy Currie, Barry Adamson, John McGeoch and Dave Formula, best known for their 1980 single Fade To Grey.
 Had previously formed punk rock band the Moors Murderers which also included future the Pretenders singer Chrissie Hynde, future the Psychedelic Furs drummer Vince Ely and future the Clash drummer Topper Headon.
 The band drew ire from the public for naming themselves after the notorious Moors Murders in which five children were killed between 1963 and 1965 ~ Strange was born in 1959